 A parent who ignores a baby’s need for comfort or basic nurturing can lead to an insecure form of attachment.
 Due to a lack of responsiveness from their parents, young children either become more difficult to console or are more emotionally ambivalent.
 Securely attached children develop based on how reliable and consistent their caregivers are.
 They aren’t left to cry.
 They are attended to, coddled, and loved.

 As a result, these infants seek their parents for comfort and know they will be comforted.
 To read more about the different types of attachment including the different variations on insecure attachment, click here.

 So, you can spoil your baby; it’s just not the way you would think

 Taking the immense amount of research on the attachment theory into account, spoiling a baby is possible – just not in the way the old wives tale would have us believe.
 An infant or young child who comes to expect their parent for security – one that has been held, hugged, and soothed often – actually becomes more independent.
 These young children start to view their caregivers as a secure base.
 Because they know their parents will be there when they need them, these kids feel empowered to venture out into their environment and, eventually, the world.
 Conversely, a parent who backs away from their child when their child needs them creates insecurity and uncertainty.
 These young children are reportedly less independent and competent.

-And so, negatively impacting, or spoiling your baby is possible.
+And so, spoiling your baby is possible.
 And, it does become possible based on the frequency we respond to their cries and the amount we hold them.
 It’s just the reverse of what the old wives would have us believe.
 Not holding and responding to our children is proven to do more harm than help.
 Responding, holding and consoling our babies is, in fact, the best way to parent during this tender age.